kariljordan/2018-03-22-NSBE/index.md

 </p>

 <p>
 We will use some data files and code excerpts for the data in this lesson.
-Download these files to your computer by clicking [this link ](https://github.com/brownsarahm/python-ecology-files/archive/master.zip), which will give you everything in a single compressed file.
+Download these files to your computer by clicking <a href="https://github.com/brownsarahm/python-ecology-files/archive/master.zip">this link</a>
+, which will give you everything in a single compressed file.
 You'll need to unzip this file after downloading it.
 </p>

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}